Program Benefits

 International Sport

-Drone Soccer is the robotic robotic competition that is also a team sport governed by the World Air Sports Federation (FAI).
+Drone Soccer is the first robotic competition that is also a team sport governed by the World Air Sports Federation (FAI).

 Aviation Immersion

-We introduce all students to the vocabulary and culture of safety for future flying careers.
+Taught like real pilot training with the vocabulary and culture of safety for future aviation careers.

 Getting Started